Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_Health.md

    **NOTE:**
    If `ncn-s001`, `ncn-s002`, or `ncn-s003` has been temporarily removed, `HEALTH_WARN` may be seen until the storage node is added back to the cluster.
    - the `ncnHealthChecks` may report `FAIL: Ceph's health status is not "HEALTH_OK"`.
-If ceph health is `HEALTH_WARN`, this failure can be ignored.
+If Ceph health is `HEALTH_WARN`, this failure can be ignored.

 1. Restart the Goss server on all the NCNs.
 Adjust the commands based on the number of master, worker, and storage nodes.